If you’ve ever considered a sports marketing career, you’re looking at a job that pays in the six-figure realm.

 Promoting sports as a vehicle for good health with an athlete by your side is a smart way to market initiatives like that.

-If you’ve got a philanthropic streak, even giving your products away to people is a great way to spread the word.
+If you have got a philanthropic streak, even giving your products away to people is a great way to spread the word.
 A contest where you give out lots of your sports-related products to a community who raises money is another good way to spread goodwill.

 Sports Marketing is A Lucrative Career

-If you’ve never thought about before but love the two concepts, sports marketing might be your future.
-It’s an exciting career where you get to meet great people who accomplish lots of exciting and impressive feats.
+If you have never thought about before but love the two concepts, sports marketing might be your future.
+It is an exciting career where you get to meet great people who accomplish lots of exciting and impressive feats.

-If you’re looking to market your company on a budget, check out our latest guide.
+If you are looking to market your company on a budget, check out our latest guide.